Orchextra/orchextra-android-sdk/README.md

 compile 'com.github.GigigoGreenLabs.imgRecognition:vuforiaimplementation:1.0'
 ```

-Once you have added this depencency you will be able to say Orchextra SDK that has to use this implementation.
+Once you have added this dependency you will be able to inform Orchextra SDK about it has to use this implementation.
 You can do it this way:

 ```java
 Orchextra.setImageRecognitionModule(new ImageRecognitionVuforiaImpl());
 ```

 This allows Orchextra to do all stuff related with image recognition.
-Don't forget to configure all necessary Vuforia details on Orchextra Dashboard, otherwise image recognition won't work.
+Don't forget to configure all necessary Vuforia details on [Orchextra Dashboard](https://dashboard.s.orchextra.io/start/login), otherwise image recognition won't work.

 To start an image recognition activity you only need to call: